hawkinsw/quic-wg-wiki/Implementations.md

 ### [quiche](https://github.com/cloudflare/quiche)

 quiche is an implementation of the QUIC transport protocol as specified by the IETF.
 It provides a low level API for processing QUIC packets and handling connection state, while leaving I/O (including dealing with sockets) to the application.
 Example client and server are also provided.

+**NOTE**: do not confuse this with the Google implementation which uses the same exact name.

 - **Language:** Rust
 - **Version:** draft-27, draft-28, draft-29